raymondjavaxx/SpinKit-ObjC/README.md

 Installing
 ----------

-[CocoaPods](http://cocoapods.org/) is the recommended for adding SpinKit to your project.
+[CocoaPods](http://cocoapods.org/) is the recommended way for adding SpinKit to your project.

     pod 'SpinKit', '~> 1.1'